tsmango/tsmango.github.com/_posts/2013-07-02-goals-and-routines-or-how-ive-lost-almost-90-pounds.markdown

 Thanks for reading!

-Update: Aug 28, 2013
+Update: Aug 31, 2013
 --------------------

-I've continued my progress running and eating healthy and have now dropped almost 100 pounds (98) in total.
-But much more important than that number (in fact I'm now actively trying to maintain, rather than continue to lose weight), however, is my usual routine has me running 5km, 6 days a week.
+I've continued my progress running and eating healthy and have now dropped 100 pounds in total since March of 2012.
+But much more important than that number (in fact I'm now working to maintain my weight, rather than lose more), is that my usual routine has me running 5km, 6 days a week.
 Also, last week, I ran my first 10km (that secret fantasy goal I had just a few months ago).

+After all of these years, I finally feel like an active, healthy person.

-When I started, I never expected that I'd be able to do this and keep it going, but once you've seen, and **felt** progress, it really helps to continue your motivation.
+When I started this a year and a half ago, I never expected to be able to come so far and change my life so thoroughly, but once you get into a good routine, have seen, and **felt**, real progress, it helps to further your motivation.
 If you're thinking about making a change to be healthier, I really hope this post proves to you that it's absolutely possible.
 Even if your work has you sitting behind a desk all day.